zeropingheroes/lanager/README.md

 is one day or multiple days.
 You need to do this before you can create an event schedule, publish any guides or award achievements.

-Log into the LANanger, and go to ⚙ > **LANs**, then select the **+** button to go to the LAN page creation form.
-Enter your LAN's details, and add a description with [markdown formatting](https://en.wikipedia.org/wiki/Markdown#Example) if you want to.
+Log into the LANager, and go to ⚙ > **LANs**, then select the **+** button to go to the LAN page creation form.
+Enter your LAN's details, and add a description with [Markdown formatting](https://en.wikipedia.org/wiki/Markdown#Example) if you want to.

-The LANager automatically adds anyone who signs into the LANager during the LAN party to the LAN's list of attendees.
+The LANager automatically adds anyone who logs into the LANager during the LAN party to the LAN's list of attendees.
 For each attendee it displays the current LAN page, which contains the LAN's timetabled events, guides and attendees list.